CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

 - Analyzing the problem statement.
 - Strategizing your approach to find the most effective solution.
-- Leveraging the provided lab environment and Azure AI services.
+- Leveraging the provided hackathon environment and Azure AI services.
 - Collaborating with peers to refine and implement your solutions.

 ## Challenges Overview

+- **Challenge 0 - Development environment configuration:** Ensure that you have the reruired prerequites needed before diving into the challenges.
+The required softwares are already pre-installed in your hackthon environment, which are, Visual Studio Code, SQL Server Management Studio (SSMS), Pandoc v3.5, Python v3.10.11, Nodejs v18.16.1 and .NET core v8.0.

 - **Challenge 1 - Restore a SQL Server Backup and Query the Data:** Participants need to restore a SQL Server backup and query the data using SQL Server Management Studio in Azure.
 The objective is to analyze the data through views or custom queries to uncover insights and solve business challenges facing the company.